coopyey/personal-site/content/plants.md

 **Pot:** 6" nursery pot \
 This plant requires open ground to germinate and is thus not typically very invasive, but if you live in a plains area or anywhere with wide-open area, please consider checking with your state or country's department of agriculture to ensure they are not considereed a noxious weed or otherwise need quarantine.
 (Fun fact: each plant can produce 100,000-240,000 seeds!)

 I've seen pictures of this plant but I still didn't expect it to be so fun!
 The leaves are broad and very, very fuzzy - a general joy to touch.
 This plant has been EXPLODING with growth lately, so I am going to need to find a nice big pot to put it in.
 These guys grow to be 2-7 feet tall, and 1-3 feet wide, so I have my work cut out for me, hah.

-## Radish, Japanese Wasabi
-**Latin Name:** *Raphanus sativus* \
-**Planted:** April 20, 2024 🌿 \
-**Sprouted:** April 22, 2024 \
-**Potted:** April 26, 2024 \
-**Pot:** 6" nursey pot \
-**Type:** Soil sow in a grow tray on heating pad \
-I currently have 4 cells of these, all which have sprouted at time of publishing.
-These were the gift seeds from Rare Seeds for ordering >$10 on an order, and I was so delighted to see these as I had considered ordering these as well as everything else.
-The flavor of this radish is said to be close to that of wasabi or horseradish root.

-## St. John's Wort
-**Latin Name:** *Hypericum perforatum* \
-**Planted:** April 7, 2024 \
-**Sprouted:** April 20, 2024 🌿 \
-**Potted:** May 21, 2024 \
-**Pot:** 6" nursery pot \
-**Type:** Soil sow in grow tray on heating pad \
-I currently have four cells I am attempting to germinate.
-I have attempted these in the past and have not had luck with them, but we do not get anywhere by giving up!
-This is my second attempt at these and it's paid off. :> The singular plant that managed to sprout was finally large enough and established enough for me to be comfortable transplanting over to a pot.
+It is a very happy plant.

 ## String of Turtles
 **Latin Name:** *Peperomia prostrata* \